allaboutevemirolive/cma-backend/README.md

     ```
     **Important:** For production, set `DEBUG=False`, generate a strong `SECRET_KEY`, and list your actual domain(s) in `ALLOWED_HOSTS`.

+    Or you can rename filename from `example.env` to `.env` at the root project.

 3.  **Build and Start Services:**
     Use Docker Compose to build the image and start the database (`db`) and web application (`web`) containers.